Tarabya

-Tarabya (Tarabiye, Θεραπειά) is a neighbourhood in the Sarıyer district of Istanbul, Turkey.
+Tarabya (Tarabiye, Θεραπειά) is a neighbourhood in the municipality and district of Sarıyer, Istanbul Province, Turkey.
+Its population is 17,852 (2022).
 It is located on the European shoreline of the Bosphorus strait, between the neighbourhoods of Yeniköy and Kireçburnu.
 It is famous for its coastal fish restaurants.
+Lycée Français Pierre Loti d'Istanbul and Tarabya British Schools both have high school campuses in Tarabya.

 Geography

-Compared to other neighborhoods in Sarıyer, Tarabya has much more greenery and fresher air thanks to the northern winds coming from the sea.
-With its massive oak tree, the Huber Mansion and a marina which houses tens of boats and yachts, it is one of the most famous neighborhoods in Istanbul.
-Some of the areas now controlled by Marmara University used to be the waterside mansion of Alexander Ypsilantis.
+With its greenery, the Huber Mansion and a marina which houses tens of boats and yachts, it is one of the most famous neighborhoods in Istanbul.
 The last station of the M2 (Istanbul Metro), Hacıosman (Istanbul Metro) is located here, approximately 3 kilometers from the coast.

 History

 The area used to be called Pharmakia.
 This name is believed to have been given here by Medea, the names means "poison" in Ancient Greek.
 According to tradition, Attikos, an Orthodox patriarch was uncomfortable with the name being related to poison, so changed it to "Therapia".
 Therapia was conquered by the Ottomans in 1453.
-Then a minor Byzantine castle, it fell during the first few days of the Fall of Constantinople, and 40 Roman soldiers surrendered.
-They were hanged while the siege was ongoing.

-While in the 17th century it was known as a Greek Orthodox village, over a hundred years later it was noted that a few Armenians and Muslims also lived there.
-Over time, it turned into a tiny fishing village almost completely inhabited by Orthodox Christians.
-The village was completely transformed after becoming the centre of the Terkos Metropolis in 1655, and thanks to its new religious position and relative proximity to Constantinople, became one of the most important settlements on the European side of the Bosphorus.
+Then a minor Byzantine castle, it fell during the first few days of the Fall of Constantinople, and 40 Roman soldiers were executed.
+It was noted as a Greek village in the 17th century, but around a hundred years a few Armenians and Muslims also lived there.
+Over time, it became a tiny fishing village inhabited almost completely by Orthodox Christians.
+The village became the centre of the Terkos Metropolis in 1655,which transformed the village.
+Thanks to its new religious position and relative proximity to Constantinople, it became one of the most important settlements on the European side of the Bosphorus.
 Due to its great climate and safety from diseases such as Cholera, many members of the Greek aristocracy moved their place of residence here.
-Many foreign embassies and merchants also started to move here.
-It eventually became the favourite place of the ruling Greek class in Constantinople.
-Some Greek families protected their property here until 1821, after which they were confiscated.
-For example the German and French summer palaces used to belong to Greek families.
+Many foreign embassies and merchants also started to move here, and became the favourite place of the ruling Greek elite.
+Some Greek families kept their property here until the Greek war of Independence in 1821, after which they were confiscated.
 The town remained mostly Greek until around the middle of the 20th century.
-According to Christoforos Kristidis, in 1955, Tarabya had 144 families and the Greeks maintained a primary school, a boarding school and a sports club.
-During the Istanbul pogrom, a church built in 1796 was put to fire.
-Some of the icons were transferred to a nearby church.
-Later, due to the worsening Turkish-Greek relations and the invasion of Cyprus, most Greeks were forced to move out.
+During the Istanbul pogrom, a church built in 1796 and the metropolitan residence was put to fire.
+During the following years, due to the worsening Turkish-Greek relations and the invasion of Cyprus, most Greeks were forced to move out.
 The Greek school was closed down in 1985.
 Around this time, around 50 Greeks -mostly elderly- lived in Tarabya.